 Courses in Russian

-We offer three years of instruction in Russian language as well as courses on Russian Literature, Russian Culture, and Russian teaching methods.
+We offer three years of instruction in Russian language as well as courses on Russian Literature and Russian Culture.
 See "Course Offerings" for more details.

 For Russian-speaking Returned Missionaries